arthurbernierjr/http-videos/anatomy-of-http-request-response-messages/README.md

 The response from the server often includes a body containing the requested data.

 In the above example, the body of the request contains data, while the body of the response returns HTML to be displayed.

-> 📚 A *binary format* refers to data represented in binary code, consisting of only 1s and 0s.